mlmorg/backbone.canal/README.md

 Any method that exists on a router can be called using `router.go()`, passing the name of the method as the first argument.
-If the method has an associated URL route, the browser URL will change accordingly.
+If the method has an associated route, the browser URL will change accordingly.
 Pass any route parameters or query parameters in a hash as the second argument and the parameters will be parsed and put in their respective places in the URL.
 For instance, we could navigate to the example route above, like so: